Which payment methods do you accept?

 Can I book a group visit?

 We'd love to host your group at the shop!
-Read our Group Visits page for general information on what we can offer, and then give us a ring on 01327 342212 to discuss your visit.
+We can offer a variety of options including demos and lunches.
+Give us a ring on 01327 342212 to discuss your visit.

 What classes do you offer?